 NALIP’s mission to serve the Latinx community encompasses the understanding that having a space to connect and share ideas is an essential element to generating an accurate representation of our community within the industry.
 It is through our NALIP programs that we are making the effort to create, promote, and distribute diverse and inclusive content.
 With our programs, NALIP looks to build on previous residential instruction programs and growing incubation efforts by supporting filmmakers with direct content production in order to address the need for diverse content and creators in the industry.

 From its inception, NALIP has worked towards making the entertainment industry a more diverse and inclusive industry that acknowledges and understands content made by and for underrepresented communities.
 In recent years, the dialogue surrounding the homogenous makeup of the film critic community has led to criticism of the field itself, begging the question: Where is the disconnect?
 According to a study done by Dr. Stacy L. Smith at USC, white male reviewers write about 62% more reviews than women of color.
-In this roundtable discussion, prominent figures in the film critic community will take a look at the current state of the industry and share how the NALIP community is creating a new industry standard.
+In this roundtable discussion, prominent figures in the film critic community took a look at the current state of the industry and shared how the NALIP community is creating a new industry standard.

 Not only are Latinx producers prominent, loyal and important in today’s industry, but they have become one of the largest demographics in the society.
 They’re ability to tell a story and connect to their audience are unteachable.
 The stories that they created like Coco and Jane the Virgin are so relatable that it creates a deep impact on the audience and outside the Hispanic culture as well.